subfuzion/voting-app/README.md

 where <cmd> is either `vote` or `results` (if you don't enter any command, then usage help will be printed to the terminal).

+### Run the assessor

+The `assessor` is for evaluating the performance of the Voting App running under Docker.
+It works by monitoring the logs of each service for patterns that must be matched to indicate success.
+The assessor produces a report when complete or when the evaluation times out.